xieyuheng/inner/persons/will-byrd/relational-programming-in-minikanren.md

 ---
-title: Relational programming in minikanren techniques applications and implementations
+title: Relational programming in minikanren
+subtitle: Techniques applications and implementations
 author: Will Byrd
 year: 2009
 ---